CeON/dataverse/doc/sphinx-guides/source/developers/tools.rst

 pgAdmin
 +++++++

-pgAdmin is an graphical tool to manage your database.
+pgAdmin is a graphical tool to manage your database.
 You can download it from https://www.pgadmin.org

 Maven
 +++++